 Article first published: Sunday, Aug.
 27, 2023, 5 a.m.
 ET

-On Sunday at 5 am, the National Hurricane Center issued an advisory stating that Category 1 Hurricane Franklin is 270 miles northeast of Grand Turk Island and 575 miles south-southwest of Bermuda, with maximum sustained wind of 90 mph.
+According to the National Hurricane Center’s 5 am Sunday advisory, Category 1 Hurricane Franklin is 270 miles northeast of Grand Turk Island and 575 miles south-southwest of Bermuda, with maximum sustained wind of 90 mph.
 It’s moving 8 mph to the northwest.
 Franklin is expected to strengthen into a hurricane.

-Yesterday, Franklin found new strength and evolved from a tropical storm into a Category 1 hurricane with sustained winds of 75 miles per hour.
+Yesterday, the tropical storm Franklin developed into a Category 1 hurricane with winds of 75 miles per hour.

 HAZARDS AFFECTING LAND:

 SURF: Swells generated by Franklin are expected to begin affecting Bermuda by tonight.
 These swells are also likely to cause life-threatening surf and rip current conditions beginning late today through the beginning of this week along portions of the east coast of the United States.